Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Updated occupy house scripts, by longtimegamer
 - And more optimizations and cosmetic changes

+todo list:
++if water in a radius near a MT, will spawn armed patrol boats.
++add snipers (ghillie) on hills (if exists) around a MT

 3.99s
 ADDED: Livonia (Contact expansion) version (WIP)